-Evidence: EverFi Vault and/or Future Smart are used, and teachers use EverFi's pre- and post-assessments, as well as "certifications" to monitor both usage, engagement, and progress.
+LOCAL EDUCATION AGENCY IMPLEMENTATION Evidence: EverFi Vault and/or Future Smart are used, and teachers use EverFi's pre- and post-assessments, as well as "certifications" to monitor both usage, engagement, and progress.
 9-12 Students may choose from thirteen different courses of study to receive the financial literacy component.
 The personal financial literacy standards are integrated into the curriculum required for these courses.
 Introduction to Career Research Development, Introduction to Business and Managing Your Personal Finances are examples of the traditional courses that are offered.
 Many of these courses are also offered online through FCPS Flexible Evening High School.
 A menu of financial literacy curricular resources was developed to provide options for teachers.
 Evidence: In high school, financial literacy is a graduation requirement.
 Students have a variety of courses they can take to address the financial literacy standards and are assessed in those courses.
-Students participate in the Budget Challenge in most of these courses, for the fall semester of 2019, 1750 students participated in the10-week online simulation that replicates real-world budgeting and personal finance decision making.
-Lastly, teachers can also use EverFi - financial literacy that has pre- and post-assessments used to assess financial literacy knowledge and skills.
-FCPS developed curriculum to assist teachers in facilitation the Budget Challenge competition and now have over 3500 students participating each year.
+Students participate in the Budget Challenge in most of these courses, for the school year 2021-2022, 850 students participated in the10-week online simulation that replicates real-world budgeting and personal finance decision-making.
+Lastly, teachers can also use EverFi - financial literacy, that has pre- and post-assessments used to assess financial literacy knowledge and skills.
+FCPS developed a curriculum to assist teachers in facilitating the Budget Challenge competition and now have over 3500 students participating each year.
 FCPS has also hosted an annual Financial Reality Fair at Hood College.
 It is an interactive financial literacy initiative compelling 150 high school students to think differently about money.
 The goal is to reinforce the importance of personal financial management, decision-making, budgeting, and planning for real life challenges in a simulated setting.
-Frederick County also has implemented a Millionaire Club at Catoctin, Brunswick, Linganore High School, Frederick High, and Walkersville.
+Frederick County also implemented a Millionaire Club at Catoctin, Brunswick, Linganore High School, Frederick High, and Walkersville.
 The Millionaire's Club is a complete financial skills experience designed for delivery in a club-like setting at the high school level.
 Frederick County requires a 1⁄2 credit of financial literacy content.
 Students can choose from among 13 different courses that include the content.

-Garrett County: Contact Brian Schilpp at 301-914-1362 or brian.schilpp@garrettcountyschools.org

-3-5 At each grade level of PreK-5, our teachers have aligned classroom lessons with the six Financial Literacy Standards.
+Garrett Contact County Brian Schilpp at 301-914-1362 or brian.schilpp@garrettcountyschools.org 3-5 At each grade level of PreK-5, our teachers have aligned classroom lessons with the six Financial Literacy Standards.
 Those activities are taught in each classroom.

-Evidence: District-developed units at each grade level are used to teach financial literacy knowledge and skills.
-Unit summative assessments included embedded assessment of financial literacy standards.
+Evidence: Core math curriculum and district created lessons are used to teach financial literacy knowledge and skills.
+Math unit summative assessments include embedded assessment of financial literacy